Alexander Henry the elder: Michilimackinac and the Ojibwe

 In 1761, as they travelled west, Henry was repeatedly warned by the Indians they encountered not to risk his life among the Ojibwe, who remained fiercely loyal to the French.
-By the time Henry took the warnings seriously, he did not have enough supplies to turn back.
+When Henry took the warnings seriously, he did not have enough supplies to turn back.
 He disguised himself as a voyageur and let Campion pass for the proprietor.
 No one was fooled.
 When he arrived among the Ojibwe at Michilimackinac, Henry found himself surrounded by sixty of their warriors, "each with his tomahawk in one hand, and scalping knife in the other."
 The imposingly tall war chief Mihnehwehna reminded him that the British may have conquered the French, but they had not conquered the Ojibwe.
 After capturing New France, the British had neglected to make peace with the Indian allies of the French.
-Having put to use all of his diplomatic skills for which he would become well known, Henry "inwardly endured the tortures of suspense," before Mineweh declared that he admired Henry's bravery for entering their lands.
+Having put to use all of his diplomatic skills for which he would become well known, Henry "inwardly endured the tortures of suspense" before Mineweh declared that he admired Henry's bravery for entering their lands.
 He said since Henry did not come intending to make war, he could "sleep tranquilly" among them.
 That winter of 1761–62, a minor Ojibwe chief, Wawatam, adopted Henry as a brother.
-Henry described the Ojibwe as "peaceful", "wholesome", "kind" and "trustworthy" and said he had a "great and deep respect" for them.
+Henry described the Ojibwe as "peaceful", "wholesome", "kind" and "trustworthy" and said that he had a "great and deep respect" for them.

 Henry's ability to make friends with both the French and their allied Indians greatly facilitated his trading activities.
-Between 1762 and 1763, Henry did business at Sault Ste Marie, where he formed friendships with Jean Baptiste Cadotte, Sr. (father of Michel Cadotte) and Sir Robert Davers.
+Between 1762 and 1763, Henry did business at Sault Ste Marie, where he formed friendships with Jean Baptiste Cadot. (father of Michel Cadotte) and Sir Robert Davers.
 However, when they returned to Michilimackinac, Chief Pontiac had already launched a pan-tribal offensive against British outposts in the Ohio Country.
 The Ojibwe warriors attacked Fort Michilimackinac.
 Danvers was killed and Henry, after hiding for a time in the house of Charles Michel de Langlade, was captured by the Ojibwe.